microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 -  A basic web page with sign in and sign out button, coded with React
 -  Web Chat integrated, coded with pure JavaScript
--  Wiring between the web page and Web Chat thru DOM events
+-  Wiring between the web page and Web Chat through DOM events
    -  When web page sign in, it should emit DOM event `accesstokenchange` with `{ data: { accessToken, provider } }`
    -  When the bot ask for sign in, Web Chat will emit DOM event `signin` with `{ data: { provider: 'aad/github' } }`
    -  When the bot ask for sign out, Web Chat will emit DOM event `signout`
--  For bot, OAuth access token is piggyback on every user-initiated activity thru `channelData.oauthAccessToken` and `channelData.oauthProvider`
+-  For bot, OAuth access token is piggybacked on every user-initiated activity through `channelData.oauthAccessToken` and `channelData.oauthProvider`

 ## Assumptions

 -  Developer has an existing enterprise web app that uses OAuth to access protected resources
-   -  We assume the OAuth access token lives in the browser's memory and is accessible thru JavaScript
+   -  We assume the OAuth access token lives in the browser's memory and is accessible through JavaScript
-      -  Access token can live in browser memory but must be secured during transmit thru the use of TLS
+      -  Access token can live in browser memory but must be secured during transmit through the use of TLS
       -  More about security considerations can be found at [IETF RFC 6749 Section 10.3](https://tools.ietf.org/html/rfc6749#section-10.3)
 -  Developer know how to alter existing JavaScript code around their existing UI for OAuth